elastic/apm/specs/agents/tracing-instrumentation-azure.md

 (only one level of containers), blob names can include path segments (`/`), providing a _virtual_ hierarchy.

-A resource name is the full name of the container and blob.
+`<ResourceName>` is the full name of the container and blob.
 For example, Given container `foo` and blob `bar/baz`, the resource name is `foo/bar/baz`.

+`<Storage Account Name>` is the leftmost subdomain of the domain of an Azure storage account endpoint.

 | APM field | Required? | Format | Notes | Example |
 | --------- | --------- | ------ | ----- | ------- |